derekli-NJ/Learn-to-Walk-with-Genetic-Algorithm/DEVELOPMENT.md

 Implemented a sliding window so that you can follow the walker as it passes the initial window.
 Also, added the fitness score and generation count to the screen.

 ##### Wednesday May 1
 Added pictures to the nodes that can be toggled (nice surprise).
+Also added an image to the background that slides with the nodes.

 ## To Do
 - [x] Create Box2D world in world object